OpenPPL/ppq/README.md

 * PPQ(sim) stands for PPQ quantization simulator's result.
 * Dispatcher stands for dispatching policy of PPQ.
-* Classification models are evaluated with ImageNet, Detection and Segamentation models are evaluated with COCO dataset, Editing models are evaluated with DIV2K dataset.
+* Classification models are evaluated with ImageNet, Detection and Segamentation models are evaluated with the COCO dataset, Editing models are evaluated with DIV2K dataset.
 * All calibration datasets are randomly picked from training data.

 ### License